PLANNING A SPECIAL PARTY?

 OUR PRIVATE ROOMS ACCOMODATE SMALL & LARGE PARTIES!

-PLEASE CONTACT US TO INQUIRE ABOUT OUR SPECIAL WINTER PRIVATE DINING PACKAGE & NEW PRIVATE LUNCHEON PACKAGE!
+PLEASE CONTACT US TO INQUIRE ABOUT OUR SPECIAL SPRING PRIVATE DINING PACKAGE & NEW PRIVATE LUNCHEON PACKAGE!

 50 FRESH-PICKED DRAFTS!

 TO VIEW CURRENT DRAFT BEER MENU GO TO -> BEERMENUS.COM UPDATED DAILY

 ENJOY A SAMPLING OF OUR DRAFT BEERS WITH OUR MOHAWK BEER PADDLES!

 TAKE A “MOHAWK MOONSHINE” GROWLER HOME…& YOU’LL BE GOOD TO GO!
 THEY’RE HALF-PRICE ON SUNDAYS & MONDAYS!

 HAPPY HOUR SPECIALS!

 1/2 PRICE ALL STONE OVEN PIZZAS

 $5 APPETIZERS: OUR FAMOUS BUFFALO WINGS & MAINE BAR HARBOR MUSSELS

 $2 OFF EVERY WINE BY THE GLASS, DRAFT BEER & ALL LIQUOR